adamluckydo/ontology/Soul.md

 At this point, the previous sections have given a general overview of Buddhism and some practical arguments for and against it.
 I personally had issues following the path as I understood it, but it could easily be argued that I simply didn't "fully" understand it.
 But if that's a possible (and extremely common) pitfall, perhaps there's a better way to reach the goal?
 And what _is_ the goal, anyway?

+## Brass Tacks

+Humans desire two things: Safety and love.
+Suffering happens when they don't feel like they have those.

+The Buddha realized: There is no way to _ever_ be safe, if "safety" means "not dying".
+Likewise, the need to be loved is infinitely expanding.
+The only way to resolve these needs for good would be to to remove the need for them in the first place.
+By modifying perception such that there _is_ no self that needs safety or love, those reason to even have those desires is extinguished.
+Ergo, no suffering.

+But what if we aren't there, or even going in that direction?

+Why not focus on fulfilling those needs directly?

 ## The most important principles

 - Beginner's Mind: If all else fails, foget everything you know and see where it takes you.